 For such a small town Bandipur has no shortage of accommodation to suit all budgets.
+From hotels to guest houses the town caters for all.
 Try to stay in a heritage building to get a real feel of the place.

 The Old Inn Bandipur

 This is where we stayed and it was one of the best places we stayed in the whole of Nepal.
 The hotel is in a restored mansion with the rooms decorated with Buddhist and Newari art.
+It is located on the main street.
 The highlight is the stone terrace facing the mountains.
 This is where you will have your breakfast in the morning which is included.
 We used to sit for hours in that courtyard admiring the view over a few beers.
 At night they light a firepit which was just magical.

 Bandipur Chhen is one of the most popular hotels in Bandipur.
 Previous guests love the location, rooms and staff.
 There is free wifi at the hotel and breakfast is included with your stay.
 The on-site cafe is very popular with guests too.

 Gaun Ghar Hotel offers breathtaking mountain views and offers simple accommodation in conserved traditional houses.

 This heritage hotel features traditional Newari architecture.
 Gaun Ghar (which means village house) offers rooms with overlooking the mountain range and town.
 It also comes with an attached bathroom.
 The hotel offers a cafe and restaurant overlooking Bandipur.
 It serves local and western dishes.
 Guests love the location and the helpful staff.